Mobile Application Security: The Ultimate Checklist

 At present, there are over 6.64 billion people who own smartphones today.
 This means that approximately 83% of the population is connected to the internet and is likely to utilize two or more mobile applications and have incorporated them into their daily functions.

-These substantial numbers showcase the potential and importance of implementing application security on active mobile applications worldwide.
-The lack thereof can compromise your company’s sensitive data, along with the important data and digital properties owned by your consumers.
+These substantial numbers showcase the potential and importance of implementing application security on active mobile apps worldwide.
+The lack thereof can compromise your company’s sensitive data and the important data and digital properties your consumers own.

 Cyberattacks and threats are mostly connected to data breaches among mobile devices connected to the internet.
-Hackers, data breaches, and viruses target domains linked to mobile applications due to their low resilience against cyber threats or attacks.
+Hackers and viruses target domains linked to mobile applications due to their low resilience against cyber threats or attacks.

 In December 2021, the number of global mobile cyberattacks was approximately 2.2 million.
 This is significantly lower in comparison to 6.4 million in October 2020.
-The two main drivers of cyber threats connect to phishing and ransomware.
+The two main drivers of cyber threats are phishing and ransomware.

-Other cyber threats toward mobile applications involve data leaks, open or unsecured WiFi, spyware, malicious apps, low-security apps, and outdated applications.
+Other cyber threats toward mobile apps involve data leaks, open or unsecured Wi-Fi, spyware, malicious apps, low-security apps, and outdated applications.

 According to IBM’s 2021 Data Breach Report, businesses lose approximately US$1.59 million in breach costs.
 Among these, the main drivers for data breaches involve remote working and transitioning to digitization.